tatarinovst2/work-definition-modeling/rushifteval/README.md

 - `gold` contains the gold correlation coefficients of RuShiftEval competition against which we will check the quality later.
-- `rusemshift` is a training dataset, e.g. we will use it train models converting distances between vectors to the dataset format.
+- `rusemshift` is a training dataset, e.g. we will use it train the vectorizer.

 ### 2. Process Ruscorpora, datasets and acquire definitions